FrancescoPalma/Udacity-AIND-Sudoku-AI/README.md

 ### Code

 * `solution.py` - You'll fill this in as part of your solution.
+* `utils.py` - File that contains variables and helper functions for `solution.py`
 * `solution_test.py` - Do not modify this.
 You can test your solution by running `python solution_test.py`.
 * `PySudoku.py` - Do not modify this.
 This is code for visualizing your solution.
 * `visualize.py` - Do not modify this.
 This is code for visualizing your solution.